grapoza/vue-tree/docsrc/demos.md

 You can load child nodes asynchronously by providing a function to the `loadChildrenAsync` property in a node's `treeNodeSpec` (or use `modelDefaults` to use the same method for all nodes).
 The function can take the parent node's model data as an argument, and should return a Promise that resolves to an array of model data to add as children.

+A node's children can be reloaded by providing the target nodes ID to the `reloadNodeChildren` method of the treeview.

 ```{=html5}
 <details>
 <summary>